 Trying to condense 8+ years of experience into one article is impossible but what I do want to share are 3 simple tips and techniques to negotiating house price which will help you close at better prices than ever before.

-3 Tips on Negotiating House Price
+Negotiating House Price (3 Techniques)

-1. Ask About the Lowest Price They’ll Accept
+Ask about the Lowest Price

-This may sound simple but, I can tell you first hand from when I worked as an estate agent, it’s amazing how seldom this question gets asked.
+This may sound simple but, I can tell you first-hand from when I worked as an estate agent, it’s amazing how seldom this question gets asked.

-The answer you’ll get back will vary depending on the person you’re dealing with and an estate agent is likely to be a lot more cagey than a vendor.
-The truth is you won’t always get an answer at all but if you do – if you actually get a figure – it can be a game changer!
+The answer you'll get back will vary depending on the person you're dealing with and an estate agent is likely to be a lot more cagey than a vendor.
+The truth is you won't always get an answer at all but if you do - if you actually get a figure - it can be a game-changer!

 The homeowner or estate agent may well give you a completely different number to the original asking price.
-It is unlikely that this will be the rock bottom, lowest price they will accept but having a new base price for your negotiations could save you thousands on the final figure.
+It is unlikely that this will be rock bottom, the lowest price they will accept but having a new base price for your negotiations could save you thousands on the final figure.

 So go ahead and ask.
 Their answer might surprise you and in the end, you could save a lot of money.